HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ### Known Limitations

-- For hybrid deployments in which two different hostnames are used for the on-premises DX Core and Kubernetes DX Services, there are no options to enter both the hostnames.
-You must consider the DXClient function being used and enter the appropriate hostname.
-For example, for DAM tasks such as `manage-dam-staging`, you must enter the Kubernetes hostname.
-For DX Core tasks such as `deploy-portlet` you must enter the on-premises DX Core hostname.
+**1. Hybrid Deployment Hostname Management**

+When using hybrid deployments (where on-premises DX Core and Kubernetes DX Services use different hostnames), you must specify the appropriate hostname based on the specific DXClient command:

+- For DAM-related tasks (like `manage-dam-staging`): Use the Kubernetes hostname
+- For DX Core tasks (like `deploy-portlet`): Use the on-premises DX Core hostname

+**2. Bin Folder Permissions**

-- Starting CF217 (DXClient v1.26.0 and above), it is required to set full access to the bin folder to execute DXClient commands.
+For DXClient v1.26.0 and above (since CF217), you must set full access permissions to the bin folder to properly execute DXClient commands.
+See the installation instructions for details on setting appropriate permissions.

+**3. File Size Limitation**

-- Currently, the maximum input file size allowed in DXClient is 256 MB.
+The maximum input file size that DXClient can handle is 256 MB.
+Files larger than this limit will not be processed correctly.

 ### Additional Notes

-- The attribute `-dxConnectHostname` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-hostname` wherever necessary.
-- The attribute `-targetServerHostname`, `-targetServerPort`,`-targetServerUsername`,`-targetServerPassword` & `-targetServerProfileName` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-targetHostname`, `-targetDxConnectPort`,`-targetDxConnectUsername`,`-targetDxConnectPassword` & `-targetDxProfileName` respectively wherever necessary.
-- If deploying or importing huge CICD artifacts using DXClient to the Kubernetes environment, you might receive failure or request pending messages while you run the ceratin tasks.
-This might happen because of the connection getting closed by the load balancer due to timeout before the response is ready.
-In such situations, before re-triggering the request, we advise you to check your target server to verify if the artifact has been deployed/imported or the server is up, as the request was already triggered from the client-side.
-In cases of request pending you are expected to receive a `requestId` which you can use to check the status of response later.
-For troubleshooting tips, refer to [Troubleshooting known issues](troubleshooting_dxclient.md#troubleshooting-known-issues).
+**1. Deprecated Parameters**

+The following parameters have been deprecated or removed:

+- `-dxConnectHostname` (deprecated since CF202, removed in CF210)
+  **Use instead:** `-hostname` wherever needed

+- `-targetServerHostname` → Use `-targetHostname` instead
+- `-targetServerPort` → Use `-targetDxConnectPort` instead
+- `-targetServerUsername` → Use `-targetDxConnectUsername` instead
+- `-targetServerPassword` → Use `-targetDxConnectPassword` instead
+- `-targetServerProfileName` → Use `-targetDxProfileName` instead

+**2. Large File Deployments in Kubernetes**

+When deploying large CICD artifacts to Kubernetes environments, you may encounter connection timeouts.
+If you receive "failure" or "request pending" messages:

+- Check your target server first to verify if the deployment actually succeeded
+- For "request pending" messages, note the `requestId` to check status later
+- See [Troubleshooting known issues](troubleshooting_dxclient.md#troubleshooting-known-issues) for resolution steps

+**3. Resource Environment Provider Changes**

-- As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings Resource Environment Provider has been removed.
-Refer [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect) for more details.
+As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings has been removed.
+For more information, see [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect)

 ## Learning Resources